Group-46-Synoptic-Project/Day-Zero/README.md

 ![Govantage Logo](logo.png) *(Insert a logo or relevant image here)*

-Govantage harnesses the power of community collaboration to break down language barriers, fostering a deeper understanding and appreciation of Govan's rich history and culture among refugees and asylum seekers, thus aiding their integration and enriching our shared community.
+Jack Govantage harnesses the power of community collaboration to break down language barriers, fostering a deeper understanding and appreciation of Govan's rich history and culture among refugees and asylum seekers, thus aiding their integration and enriching our shared community.

 ## Table of Contents